hackforla/expunge-assist/CONTRIBUTING.md

 * Move issue to `Ready for Review` section and post in `#expunge-assist-dev` with a link to the PR
 * Once you have 1 approval, assign to the dev lead to have issue merged.

+### Reviewing a Pull Request

+Pull Requests that are ready for review can be found two places: the `#expunge-assist-dev` channel on slack and linked in issues in the `Ready to Review` column on the project board.

+Assign to yourself.

+Using the branch listed in the PR, run the app locally.
+Ask yourself these questions:
+1. Does it solve the issue listed?
+2. Are there unnecessary comments or console logs?
+3. Is it responsive?

+Bonus points for evaluating the rest of the page for any bugs or design mistakes.
+If you find any unrelated to the PR you're reviewing, please [write a new issue](https://github.com/hackforla/expunge-assist/issues/new?assignees=&labels=&projects=&template=blank-issue.md&title=).

+If the PR needs updates, leave specific comments on the PR for the developer to address.
+Reassign to the developer.

+If the PR passes the questions above, approve it and assign to the dev lead to be merged!